lmorchard/toothub/README.md

 ## No seriously what?

-This is an experiment in semi-distributed microblogging using mostly boring old formats and microformats on the web.
+This is (or will be) an experiment in semi-distributed microblogging using mostly boring old formats and microformats on the web.
 In other words, it's like a Twitter that's not all in one place.